-9.4.3.1 Scalability tests
+9.3.3.2 Scalability tests

-Scalability and performance tests, in the context of EF Supervision, have been performed on the ASGARD cluster at ETH Zurich and on CERN-IT clusters.
-Detailed results are given in [9-16] and [9-17].
+Scalability and performance tests have been performed on the ASGARD cluster at ETH Zurich and on CERN-IT clusters.
+Detailed results are given in [9-10] and [9-11].

 On ASGARD, the supervision system had been implemented with the JAVA Mobile Agents technology.
 It has been possible to control successfully 500 processors.
 However, the tested product, which was freeware, is now licensed and has therefore been discarded.

 An implementation of the Supervision has been made using the tools provided by the Online Software group.
 This implementation has proved to be able to control some 1000 processors (running on 250 quad-board machines from the CERN-IT cluster).
-The execution times for the Run Control transitions do not depend strongly on the number of controlled nodes and are less than 3 seconds for configurations of a size varying between 50 and 250 nodes (See Section 10.6.2).
+The execution times for the Run Control transitions do not depend strongly on the number of controlled nodes and are less than 3 seconds for configurations of a size varying between 50 and 250 nodes.